-The problem with making bundt cakes is that some people have issues with them.
+The problem with making them is that it’s common for people to run into problems.
 For example, there are many who have problems with their bundt cakes falling.

 It can be very disheartening to make a bundt cake only to see that it has fallen or deflated in certain spots.
 You thought that you did everything right and then your hopes were dashed.

-Why did your bundt cake fall this way?
+Why does this happen?
 Is there some sort of trick that you need to know to get things to turn out normally?

 Read on to learn about how to make bundt cakes successfully.
 You should be able to figure out why the cake fell so that you can avoid making mistakes such as this again in the future.

 One of the common reasons why any type of cake will fall is that you got the moisture wrong.
 Some who are new to baking won’t quite understand what this means, but you’ll get it if you keep reading.